Christopher-Schulze/Baristeuer/README.md

 once to install them before executing `make ui-test` or `make test`.

 For installation and detailed usage instructions see [docs/DOCUMENTATION.md](docs/DOCUMENTATION.md).
+Place the official PDF forms in `internal/pdf/templates/` as described in [docs/Todo-fuer-User.md](docs/Todo-fuer-User.md).

 ---